Provincial Site Productivity Layer

 Conditions on Uses of this Data

-This provincial site productivity layer uses the best known and most current information as of March 31, 2016.
-All content appears “as is” without warranty of any kind, whether expressed or implied.
-The government of B.C. is not liable to any person or business entity for any direct, indirect, special, incidental, consequential, or other damages based on any use of this data.
+The information provided in this provincial site productivity layer is based on the best known and most current information as of July 30, 2021.
+All of the content is provided “as is” without warranty of any kind, whether expressed or implied.
+Under no circumstances will the Government of British Columbia be liable to any person or business entity for any direct, indirect, special, incidental, consequential, or other damages based on any use of this data.
 All of the data used in the production of the site productivity layer has been reviewed and any known errors corrected, however end users should always use this information in conjunction with local knowledge and expertise.
 The information contained in this GIS layer is not intended to replace more accurate site-specific data, if available.

-Maps of Site Index by Species
+Catalogue of Adobe Format Maps of Site Index by Species